A. The first problem: “How long, O LORD?”

 1. (5-6) God’s astounding work: bringing the Babylonians to judge Judah.

 a.
-Be utterly astounded: God tells the troubled prophet, “Don’t worry about it.
+Be utterly astounded: God told the troubled prophet, “Don’t worry about it.
 Look at the surrounding nations and from them will come a nation that will be My instrument of judgment on sinful Judah.”

 2. (7-11) The strength and speed of the Babylonian army.

-C. The second problem: “Why do it this way, O Lord?”
+C. The second problem: “Why do it this way, O LORD?”